babinik/Cactus/README.md

 	java -jar cactus-tool.jar

-By default tool doesn't need additional parameters if it is run from the same folder where cactus.xml file is.
+By default tool requires only one paremeter -c the path to the folder which contains cactus.xml file.

 But supports the following parameters:

 *-c* - _(required)_ The path to folder contains cactus.xml file.
 *-d* - _(optional)_ All files in cactus.xml are specified with relative path from -c folder.
 *-o* - _(optional)_ Relative path to destination/output folder.
 If output directory wasn't specified all output will be going to -d (source directory). _This parameter should be going after -d parameter (if -d is used)_